 Considering that their combined income is higher than ours, they don’t really need it.
 But we insist on this allowance and I guess they are happier with the gesture itself rather than the absolute quantum.

 And we decided not to give a raise since inflation is minimal and we gave ourselves a massive pay cut for the past year with our employment decisions

 Insurance: $133/mth (same in 2015)

 This is where it gets a little hairy and messy since it involves two person and there’s so many types of insurances that we buy.
 Therefore, I have split it into a few distinct sections:

-Home ($400/year) – We are both insured for 100% of the outstanding mortgage (around $240k currently).
-I am covered by CPF’s HPS while the wife is covered by Aviva.
+Home ($400/year) – We are both insured for 100% of the outstanding mortgage (around $230k currently).
+I am covered by CPF’s Home Protection Scheme while the wife is covered by Aviva.
 With lower mortality rates for young women, her coverage is cheaper at ~$190.

-Disability and Life ($898/year) – Both of us are covered by the Dependents’ Protection Scheme (DPS).
-Mrs 15 HWW has a Manulife Choice Cover with an additional Disability Advanced Payment rider for $316 a year.
+Disability and Life ($900/year) – Both of us are covered by the Dependents’ Protection Scheme (DPS).
+Mrs 15 HWW has a Manulife Choice Cover with an additional Disability Advanced Payment rider for $318 a year.
 My Term Life policy with Aviva that sets me back by $510 a year with a coverage of $150k is my main policy.

-S &CC ($69 month) – The lights in the corridor, the monthly washing of void decks and the maintenance of the playground are all paid for with this sum of money.
-Part of it also goes to Semb Corp for waste removal and there’s an increase of about $3 this year.
-Actually, on average, it has increased by 4-5% a year for the past 2 years! #effectsofinflation
+S & CC ($69 month) – The lights in the corridor, the monthly washing of void decks and the maintenance of the playground are all paid for with this sum of money.
+Part of it also goes to Semb Corp for waste removal and it’s the same price as last year!

-So in the end, I will be using the figure of $1,822 as our amortised fixed monthly expenses for the next monthly update and onwards!
+So in the end, I will be using the figure of $1,685 as our amortised fixed expenses for the next 12 month’s expenses updates!